Nishad01/Website_test/README.md

 # BI Analyst Portfolio

-This project is a personal portfolio website for a Business Intelligence analyst, built with React, Vite, Tailwind CSS, and powered by the Google Gemini API for its AI features.
+This project is a personal portfolio website for a Business Intelligence analyst, built with React, Vite, and Tailwind CSS.
+Its AI features are powered by a self-hosted open-source model running on Hugging Face Spaces.

 ## Run Locally